Grand Challenges Support

 - Once you have been registered, create a new project by using the button on the Create your own challenge page.

 - Once created, your project appears in the project overview.
 Clicking your project in the overview takes you to your (empty) project page.
 You can admin your project with the admin link in the right upper corner of the site menu bar at the top of the page.
-You can also go to the admin page directly from here.

 - Open the project admin page.
 Either click the 'admin' button on the left of the menu bar of your project, or go to the admin page directly.